crpiano/pianolessonszurich.github.io/_services/adultsprogram.md

 **My approach** |
 --- |
 **1. You learn piano at your own pace**: With a personalized and progressive method, which takes into account your lifestyle and expectations |
-**2. Unique materials**: A varied and personalized method with materials adapted to online and in-person lessons, that enhance their talents and their likes |
+**2. Unique materials**: A varied and personalized method with materials adapted to online and in-person lessons, that enhance your talents and your likes |
 **3. Constant communication**: Be connected constantly to your teacher and solve your doubts instantly | **4.
-Use of supplementary activities**: Participate in supplementary group lessons, recitals, and community-building events.
+Supplementary activities**: Participate in supplementary group lessons, recitals, and community-building events.
 Feel part of a community that motivates you and helps you commit to your learning |

 ## Contents
 My students:
-* Play and read songs from different styles quickly, working at the same time on piano technique, sight-reading, and musicality, and enhancing your talents.
+* Play and read songs from different styles quickly, working at the same time on piano technique, sight-reading, and musicality, and enhancing their talents.
 Do you want to play the songs that you like?
 Do you want to play for your family and friends?
-The goal is for you to enjoy playing the piano and to be able to play the pieces you like soon!
+The goal is for you to enjoy the piano and play the pieces you like soon!
 * Lose your fear of music theory by studying it applied to the pieces that you learn.
 * Write your own songs, improvise and train your musical ear.
 * Learn several styles of music, starting from a classical approach and taking into account your preferences.